Pallapatti, Karur: Climate

 The highest temperatures occur in early May to early June, usually about 34 C, though it rarely exceeds 38 C for a few days.
 The average daily temperature during January is around 23 C, though the temperature rarely falls below 17 C. The average annual rainfall is about 855 mm.
 The town gets most of its seasonal rainfall from the north-east monsoon winds between late September and mid-November.

 Transport

 Pallapatti is located between Karur and Dindigul.

 There are frequent buses between Karur and Pallapatti, along with direct buses from Chennai to Pallapatti.
 Connectivity to major cities like Coimbatore, Trichy, Madurai, Salem, Vellore and Nagore is also available from Pallapatti.

 The nearest railway stations are Karur and Dindigul.
 There are five trains from Chennai to Karur.
 Karur can be reached by Mangalore Mail from Chennai Egmore station and by Palani Express from Chennai Central station.
 All major trains going towards southern Tamil Nadu from Chennai stop in Dindigul railway station.

 The nearest airports are Madurai Airport, Tiruchirappalli International Airport and Coimbatore Airport.

+Pallapatti

+Pallapatti has a unique cultural identity and shares a strong bond with the surrounding villages.
+For generations, the town has served as an important regional centre where people from nearby villages come together for trade, commerce, education, healthcare, and other essential services.

+The agricultural activities and local businesses of many neighbouring villages are closely connected with the Pallapatti market.
+Farmers, traders, and entrepreneurs rely on the town as a key marketplace for exchanging goods, accessing services, and building economic opportunities.